DOCKET

 Planned Parenthood Great Northwest, etc. v.
 Members of the Medical Licensing Board of Indiana (Monroe Circuit Court; Indiana Supreme Court) [Filed 8/22)

 This is the challenge to Indiana’s new abortion law (S.E.A.1[ss]) based on a violation of the Indiana Constitution.
 The trial court granted a preliminary injunction.
 The State appealed and the Supreme Court reversed the preliminary injunction on June 30, 2023.
 However, the reversal leaves open the question of whether the very narrow health care exception in S.E.A.
 1 [ss] satisfies the limited state-constitutional right that the Supreme Court recognized.
 A new injunction has been sought on the grounds that the above-noted health exception is unconstitutionally narrow.
-The case is set for a trial in May of 2024.
+After a three day trial in May, the trial court issued a decision on September 11, 2024 that upheld the constitutionality of the statute.
+The decision is being appealed to the Indiana Court of Appeals.

 ATTORNEY(S): Kenneth Falk, Gavin Rose, Stevie Pactor, and attorneys from Wilmer Hale, national Planned Parenthood, and the Lawyering Project